reyhanwiyasa/os232/links.md

 ## Week04
 * [Inside Your Computer - Bettina Bair](https://youtu.be/AkFi90lZmXA?si=6_Mn7kLYVAYtERpx) -- Well-animated TedEx video for learning OS

+## Week05
+* [Virtual Memory: 3 What is Virtual Memory?](https://youtu.be/qlH4-oHnBb8?si=ovbP2MVVbEcZIgwH) -- Gives me an understanding of what is virtual memory

 ## Week06
-* [Virtual Memory: 3 What is Virtual Memory?](https://youtu.be/qlH4-oHnBb8?si=ovbP2MVVbEcZIgwH) -- Gives me an understanding of what is virtual memory
+* [Process Management, Processes and Threads by Neso Academy](https://youtu.be/aytWaG4mEJI?si=ZnbzSgEQcP8sy1JK) -- Explained the process management and threads with good detail

 ## Week07
-* [Process Management, Processes and Threads by Neso Academy](https://youtu.be/aytWaG4mEJI?si=ZnbzSgEQcP8sy1JK) -- Explained the process management and threads with good details
+* [Process Synchronization](https://youtu.be/ph2awKa8r5Y?si=zjryVBWFWXSWTFX6) -- Gives a brief explanation about process synchronization